tevino/abool/README.md

 cond.IsNotSet()         // Returns true
-cond.SetTo(any)         // Sets to whatever you want cond.SetToIf(old, new)  // Sets to `new` only if the Boolean matches the `old`, returns whether succeeded
+cond.SetTo(any)         // Sets to whatever you want cond.SetToIf(old, new)  // Sets to `new` only if the Boolean matches the `old`, returns whether succeeded cond.Toggle()           // Flip the value of `cond`, returns the value before flipping

 // embedding